scosman/actions_mcp/README.md

 We don't promise it's perfect, but it's probably better than giving an agent unfettered terminal access.
 Running inside a container is always recommended for agents.

+## Origin Story

+I built this for my own use building [Kiln](https://getkiln.ai).
+It's primarily written by Qwen-Coder-405b.

 ## License

 MIT